microsoft/winget-cli/doc/specs/#888 - Com Api.md

         /// ProductCode,
         /// NormalizedNameAndPublisher,
     };

     /// IMPLEMENTATION NOTE: PackageMatchFilter from AppInstallerRepositorySearch.h
     [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
     runtimeclass PackageMatchFilter
     {
         PackageMatchFilter();
-        /// Whether the CatalogPackage must match the filter in order to be included in the matches.
-        Boolean IsAdditive;
         /// The type of string comparison for matching MatchType Type;
         /// The field to search